erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Switch 2 release after seeing the signs of successful console launch.
 My intuition was rewarded, as the ADR price is up 49% year to date.
 I boosted my ADR share count by ~33% in March, April and June after the launch.
-I have high confidence in Nintendo to ride the Switch 2 console, tap into its intelectual property with the new Florida theme park plus Super Mario Bros and Zelda movie releases coming.
+I have high confidence in Nintendo to ride the Switch 2 console, tap into its intellectual property with the new Florida theme park plus Super Mario Bros and Zelda movie releases coming.
 Nintendo is creating new generations of fans beyond its past consoles like super nintendo, N64, Gameboy, Nintendo DS, Wii and the original switch.
 This is an impressive company, the more you learn about it.
 I'm enjoying having this international stock in my portfolio.
 Includes added bonuses like a stake in The Pokemon